krisutofu/wii-u-gc-adapter/README.md

 Quirks
 ------
-* It's new, so there might be bugs!
-Please report them!
-* The uinput kernel module is required.
-If it's not autoloaded, you should do so with `modprobe uinput`
-* Input ranges on the sticks/analog triggers are scaled to try to match the physical ranges of the controls.
+* Input ranges on the sticks/analog triggers are defined to try to match the physical ranges of the controls.
 To remove this scaling run the program with the `--raw` flag.
 * If all your controllers start messing with the mouse cursor, you can fix